Position: Former Senior Lecturer, University of Waikato. Currently founder and director Chronoptics.

 In his PhD, Adrian looked at the use of LiDARs (light detection and ranging), which operate in a similar way to radars but measure the properties of light to find out information about distant targets.

-After completion of his PhD at the University of Waikato, Adrian continued to work in New Zealand for a few years before taking up postdoctoral research position at the NASA Langley Research Centre, where he was involved in the use of lasers for photogrammetry – a technique used to describe and measure the physical properties of an object in a three-dimensional space.
+After completing his PhD at the University of Waikato, Adrian continued to work in New Zealand for several years before moving to the NASA Langley Research Centre in the United States, where he was involved in the use of lasers for photogrammetry – a technique used to describe and measure the physical properties of an object in a three-dimensional space.
 He worked in a team that used this technology to help predict the behaviour of lightweight, inflatable space structures.

-After this, Adrian returned to the University of Waikato where he is currently researching time-of-flight range 3D cameras).
+After this, Adrian returned to the University of Waikato where he researched time-of-flight range 3D cameras.

 It is clear that Adrian has a love for optical physics and research and will no doubt continue to find ways in which physics research can be used to shape new technologies.